 At TD, there are specific rules around who can give and receive gifted down payments.
 There are two varieties of gifted down payments: ones associated with standard mortgage applications, and ones associated with high-ratio mortgages.

-A standard mortgage is one that does not exceed 80% of the purchase price or value of the home, whichever is lower.
+A standard mortgage is one that does not exceed 80 per cent of the purchase price or value of the home, whichever is lower.
 Mortgages that exceed this limit must be insured against default (by CMHC or Genworth), and are referred to as high-ratio mortgages.
-Click here to learn more from TD about the differences between standard and high-ratio mortgages.

 For high-ratio mortgages, a gifted down payment can only come from an immediate family member who is related to the recipient by blood, marriage (or common law), or adoption.